7 of the best cabinetry colours for small kitchens - from bright, bold hues to pared-back palettes

 Creating your dream kitchen in a small space will be a challenge, but one that in UK homes, we're all too familiar with.
 Including storage, appliances, and worktop space, all while making sure it looks good is no mean feat.
 But one thing that will simplify the process is knowing the best cabinetry colour for a small kitchen.

-Choosing a kitchen colour scheme is a huge commitment as it's an investment that will stick around for 5-10 years (ideally longer), meaning you want to be sure you're choosing wisely.
+Choosing the best small kitchen paint colour can be a tricky decision - it's an investment that will stick around for 5-10 years (ideally longer), meaning you want to be sure you're choosing wisely.

 Whether this means following the latest kitchen trends or picking a timeless kitchen colour combination, it's made more complicated when you're dealing with a compact room.